Library Leadership and Management Certificate

 MaryAnn received her Bachelor of Arts from SUNY Oswego, a Masters of Education from St. Lawrence University, and a Certificate of Advanced Studies in Executive Human Resources Leadership from Cornell University.
 In addition, MaryAnn holds several advanced professional certifications and designations.
 She is a Certified Organizational Development Professional, EQ-I and EQ360 Emotional Intelligence Practitioner, Professional Coach, Workplace Mediator, Conflict Dynamics Profile Practitioner, and an Accredited Facilitator for the DiSC personality profile assessment, and for the Five Behaviors of a Cohesive Team curriculum.

-Terra Jacobson
+Dr. Terra Jacobson

 Terra is the 2021 recipient of the Illinois Library Association’s Valerie J. Wilford Scholarship Grant for Library Education.
 She also received the ALA College Libraries Section Innovation in College Librarianship award in 2014.
 Terra participates locally with the Consortium of Academic and Research Libraries in Illinois (CARLI) DEI Taskforce and works extensively with the Network of Illinois Learning Resources in Community Colleges (NILRC).
-Additionally, she works nationally on the ACRL Standards Committee and the CJCLS Scholarly Research Committee.
+Additionally, she works nationally on the CJCLS Scholarly Research Committee.
 She is passionate about aligning the library with cross-campus initiatives, implementing high-impact practices in libraries, and how campus libraries can play a valuable role in achieving the broader campus mission and vision.

 Carli Spina